 After you have given the documents to the court, they are stamped with the court's official seal (stamp).
 It is then up to you to serve (deliver) a sealed copy of all documents on the other party or parties.

 The courts charge fees for filing your ‘Initiating application form’ or ‘Response form’.
 Fees also apply to interim applications filed separately after your Initiating application or Response.

 An exemption from payment of filing fees applies if you hold certain government concession cards.
 In some cases a reduced fee may be sought for a divorce application, or decree of nullity, if you can demonstrate financial hardship.

 Contact the court for more information.

-You need to arrange to serve a sealed copy of your Application or Response and any other documents on the other party as soon as possible if your application is in the Family Court.
-If your application is in the Federal Circuit Court, these forms must be served:
+You need to arrange to serve a sealed copy of your Application or Response and any other documents on the other party as soon as possible if your application is in the Federal Circuit and Family Court of Australia.
+If your application is in the Federal Circuit and Family Court of Australia, these forms must be served:

 A sealed copy means that the court must stamp and sign the copies before you serve them.

 A copy of all documents served on the respondent (or applicant) also needs to be served on any other parties (including the independent children’s lawyer, if there is one involved).
 The response doesn’t have to be served personally but it must be served at least 7 days before the court date.